NERC-CEH/datalab/docs/src/howto/use-the-asset-repo/README.md

 ![asset repo attach](../../img/asset-repo-attach.png "asset repo attach")

-Once an asset is attached to a notebook, it will be accessible under the `/assets/` mount.
+Once an asset is attached to a notebook, it will be accessible under within the `assets` folder at the base of the notebook.
+By default this will be done for all newly created notebooks.

-One simple way to access this via the Jupyter or RStudio browser is to create a symbolic link so it appears in the file pane.
-This can be done using a terminal as so;
+Note when adding an asset to an older notebook prior to the release of the asset repo this can be replicated by creating a symbolic link yourself from the base of the notebook to the `/assets` folder as described below.

 ```bash
 cd <Base Directory>